Minoan civilization: Architecture

 Minoan cities were connected by narrow roads paved with blocks cut with bronze saws.
 Streets were drained, and water and sewage facilities were available to the upper class through clay pipes.

-Minoan buildings often had flat, tiled roofs; plaster, wood or flagstone floors, and stood two to three stories high.
+Minoan buildings often had flat, tiled roofs; plaster, wood or flagstone floors; and stood two to three stories high.
 Lower walls were typically constructed of stone and rubble, and the upper walls of mudbrick.
 Ceiling timbers held up the roofs.

 Construction materials for villas and palaces varied, and included sandstone, gypsum and limestone.
 Building techniques also varied, with some palaces using ashlar masonry and others roughly-hewn, megalithic blocks.

-In north-central Crete blue-greenschist was used as to pave floors of streets and courtyards between 1650 and 1600 BC.
+In north-central Crete blue-greenschist was used to pave floors of streets and courtyards between 1650 and 1600 BC.
 These rocks were likely quarried in Agia Pelagia on the north coast of central Crete.